unofficial-sendoh/other_template/about.md

 {% include module.html image_path="/images/graph_two.jpg" title="Some title text" description="Some more text that will appear to the left of the image." %}

+{% include module.html image_path="/images/graph_two.jpg" title="Some title text" description="Some more text that will appear to the left of the image." %}